-We invite you to participate in our research project “Effectiveness of footwear for patellofemoral osteoarthritis (FOOTPATH)”, collaboration between La Trobe University and The University of Queensland.
+We invite you to participate in our research project “Efficacy of footwear for patellofemoral osteoarthritis (FOOTPATH)”, collaboration between La Trobe University and The University of Queensland.
 We would like to give you some background information on why we think this project is important, and what we would like you to do if you decide to participate.

 What is this project about and why is it important?

 Kneecap arthritis is a leading cause of knee-related pain, disability and health expenditure in the Australian community, and has no cure.
 Compared to general knee arthritis in elderly people, kneecap arthritis can also affect middle-aged adults, impacting on productivity and contribution to society, and resulting in more years of knee pain and disability across the lifespan.
 At this time, we know very little about effective treatments for kneecap arthritis.
 This project is investigating whether simple footwear interventions are an effective treatment for kneecap arthritis.
-The aims of this project are to: (i) determine whether footwear interventions can reduce pain and improve outcome in people with kneecap arthritis over 1 year; and (ii) evaluate whether footwear interventions are a cost-effective treatment for kneecap arthritis.
+The aims of this project are to: (i) determine whether footwear interventions can reduce pain and improve outcome in people with kneecap arthritis over 1 year; and (ii) evaluate whether specific footwear interventions are a cost-effective treatment for kneecap arthritis.
 This knowledge may provide evidence for a simple, effective, non-invasive treatment for kneecap arthritis.

 What does the research involve?